danfuzz/samizdat/samtoc/README.md

   the indicated files are processed.
 This option is meant to make it easier to implement partial module compilation in a build system.

+  **Note:** In order to be recognized, the selection names must match the directory exactly as given, and must have no internal `.` or `..` components.

 * `--external-dirs=<dir-name>:<dir-name>...` &mdash; Indicate what directories
   should be searched within when looking for external module linkage metainformation.